-Injuries Covered By Workers' Compensation
+Types of Injuries and Illnesses Covered by Louisiana Workers’ Compensation

 As a claimant, you are entitled to all necessary medical services, including hospital bills and medical services, for your injury.
 This includes medicine and other non-medical treatment, such as chiropractic treatment, where warranted.